ansys/pyspeos/README.rst

 .. code::

    cd pyoptics
-   docker-compose up -d
+   docker login ghcr.io/pyansys/pyoptics    (provide then your GitHub username and your GitHub Personnal Access Token) docker-compose up -d

 In case you are launching the SpeosRPC_Server by yourself, modify in the local_config.json: